abyrum-csg/abyrum-csg/README.md

 **Mock-up Dashboard for Reentry 2030**

 The goal of the Reentry 2030 Dashboard is to provide states with the tools to track, analyze, and improve reentry outcomes for individuals transitioning from the criminal justice system back into the community.
-The dashboard will focus on a set of standardized outcome measures related to recidivism, employment, housing, and health.
+The dashboard focuses on a set of standardized outcome measures related to recidivism, employment, housing, and health.

 * See preliminary repo [here](https://github.com/CSGJusticeCenter/reentry-2030-dashboard)

 **OJJDP Juvenile Justice in Virginia**

-This project's aim was to assess statewide referral and diversion policies and practices, and identify opportunities to align DJJ diversion policies, practices, and resource allocation strategies with what research shows works to improve public safety and youth outcomes.
+This project's aim was to assess statewide referral and diversion policies and practices, and identify opportunities to align the Department of Juvenile Justice's diversion policies, practices, and resource allocation strategies with what research shows works to improve public safety and youth outcomes.
+This project employed regressions to calculate predicted probabilities of diversion and successful outcomes.

 * See repo [here](https://github.com/CSGJusticeCenter/jj_ojjdp_va)

 **Justice Counts Internal Tracking Tools**

 Justice Counts is a consensus-building initiative of the U.S. Department of Justice’s Office of Justice Programs’ Bureau of Justice Assistance led by The Council of State Governments (CSG) Justice Center and an coalition of 21 partner organizations representing wide-ranging expertise across the criminal justice field.
-As the project's data scientist, I led the development and maintenance of internal tracking tools for the Justice Counts initiative, supporting high-quality data collection from nearly 3,000 criminal justice agencies and enabling effective program monitoring
+As the project's data scientist, I led the development and maintenance of internal tracking tools for the initiative, supporting the participation and data collection of nearly 3,000 criminal justice agencies as well as enabling effective program monitoring.

 * See repo [here](https://github.com/CSGJusticeCenter/jc_wraparound_product)

 **50-State Violent Crime and Clearance Rate Project**

 Using R and Quarto, I developed an interactive national- and state-level dashboard to display violent crime and clearance rate trends alongside a number of additional factors such as law enforcement funding and case-level characteristics and demographics.
-This work is hosted on the CSG Justice Center website via iframes.
+This work is hosted on the CSG Justice Center website via HTML iframes.

 * See live dashboard [here](https://projects.csgjusticecenter.org/tools-for-states-to-address-crime/50-state-crime-data/)